-Should We Earnestly Contend for Every Word and the Precise Grammar of Holy Scripture?
+Should We Earnestly Contend for Every Word of Holy Scripture?

-It is our practice to teach the Holy Scriptures with meticulous and dogmatic attention to each word, its meaning, and its grammatical relationship to the words around it.
-We do this with our preserved English version, for all the examples to follow are found clearly in this version.
+It is our practice to teach the Scriptures with meticulous and dogmatic attention to each word, its grammatical relationship to the words around it, and its meaning.
+We do this with our preserved English version, the King James Bible, for all the examples to follow are found clearly in this version.

 We believe our English version to be Scripture as much as the copies and/or translations studied by the Ethiopian eunuch (Acts 8:32,35), the Bereans (Acts 17:11), and Timothy (II Tim 3:15-17).
-So we believe we should study every word and grammatical construction with great care, for we understand by faith we are reading and studying the very words God intended for us to have.
+So we believe we should study every word with great care, for they are the very words God intended for us.

 We take this precise approach to Bible study from our Lord’s instruction.
-Jesus testified that every jot and tittle (the smallest parts of written language) in Scripture were important, would be fulfilled, and should be obeyed (Matt 5:17-19).
-He also declared His words – all His words – would be fulfilled with absolute certainty (Matt 24:34-35).
-And He taught that Scripture cannot be broken, while considering a single word (John 10:35).
+Jesus declared every jot and tittle (the smallest parts of language) were important, would be fulfilled, and should be obeyed (Matt 5:17-19).
+He taught Scripture cannot be broken, while considering a single word (John 10:35).

-We believe the method of the priests in Ezra’s day is superior to any modern method of teaching the Scriptures (Neh 8:8).
+Ezra’s method is God’s ordained way to teach Scriptures (Neh 8:8).
 They “read in the book in the law of God distinctly, and gave the sense, and caused them to understand the reading.”
-We are to read exactly what God has written and give the Scriptural sense of that reading.
-This method will result in understanding.
+We must read exactly the words God gave and provide the sense of that reading, which will result in understanding.

 We must earnestly contend for the faith once delivered to the saints (Jude 1:3).
 If we do not contend for Scripture’s words and grammar, why should we contend for its sentences?
 We might as well write a novel about the Bible like The Cottonpatch Version or The Living Bible.